Student Life

 Advisor

-- Natural Resources Technology Instructor, Natural Resources
+• Faculty - Natural Resources Arts, Sciences & Natural Resources

 The student chapter of The Wildlife Society at Haywood Community College is composed of student and professional members of the Society at the college level.
 Student members are primarily Fish and Wildlife Management Technology students, but students from other educational programs interested in natural resources conservation and related activities have been known to join and participate.
 The student chapter provides students opportunities to get involved in the wildlife profession “beyond the classroom” by encouraging student professionalism and active involvement to better our wildlife resources for current and future generations.